 Soon, every time I got down to my little boy’s level and opened my mouth, I was met with the word, “STOP!”

-I took a step back and evaluated my approach.
+I took a step back.

 ‘Stop’ on its own tells a child nothing.
 He left to deduce what he shouldn’t be doing and what he should be doing.
 For preschoolers and toddlers, that’s asking too much.

 Now, some may argue I should simply add what my son should stop doing and the problem is solved.
 But doing this has inherent issues.
 You see, when I say, “Stop bugging your sister,” I am requiring my son to double-process.
 Meaning, he needs to process what I have told him not to do and then deduce what he should do instead.

 In contrast, positive language is far more effective because it tells children what to do.